LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ConversationBuilder/overview.md

 * Dialog - the default choice is a standard dialog, as described above.

-* Fallback dialog - the second choice is a fallback dialog, which gets triggered when the bot/automation cannot recognize a user's input and has to fallback to an escalation/troubleshooting conversation (For example, "I didn't quite understand you.
+* Fallback dialog - the second choice is a fallback dialog, which gets triggered when the automation cannot recognize a user's input and has to fallback to an escalation/troubleshooting conversation (For example, "I didn't quite understand you.
 Let me transfer this conversation to a human agent").

 You can use the hamburger icon right next to the **+** icon to see a list of your different dialogs.
 Otherwise, they are displayed horizontally, in chronological order.